gesistsa/oolong/README.md

 H1: Median TLO is better than random guess.

 One must notice that the two statistical tests are testing the bear minimum.
 A significant test only indicates the topic model can make the rater(s) perform better than random guess.
 It is not an indication of good topic interpretability.
-Also, one should use a very conservative significant level, e.g. *α* &lt; 0.001.
+Also, one should use a very conservative significant level, e.g. \(\alpha < 0.001\).

 ### About Warp LDA

 There is a subtle difference between the support for `stm` and for `text2vec`.

 `newsgroup_warplda` is a Warp LDA object trained with the same dataset as the `newsgroup_stm`

 ``` r
 newsgroup_warplda